This is another one of those things I forget people don’t know:

-What I mean is, you know how when someone tickles you and you’re feeling all playful and fun and it’s enjoyable?
+What I mean is, you know how if someone tickles you when you’re feeling all playful and fun, it can be enjoyable?
 And then there’s other times when you might be annoyed or bored and someone tickles you and it just pisses you off?
 Same sensation, different context, therefore different experience.
 Sensation is contextual.

 It’s true of pain, as well as tickling.

-Let’s see if I can remember my neuroanatomy: there are two basic streams for sensations, one that responds to light touch and one that does deep touch, aka pressure.
+Let’s see if I can remember my neuroanatomy: there are two basic streams for sensations (it’s not really just two), one that responds to light touch and one that does deep touch, aka pressure.
 Tickling is light touch.
 Slapping is deep touch, as is massage.
 Stroking is light, squeezing is deep.
-Note well: sensations are not divided up by “pleasurable” and “painful,” but by light and deep.
-Pleasure and pain are your brain’s interpretation of sensation, they are not characteristics of the sensations themselves.